Shared by A Flokk family · 5 days · 19 activities

 Murano Glassblowing Demonstration at Fornace Nason

 Fornace Nason offers free live glassblowing demonstrations in their working furnace where kids watch molten glass transform into vases, horses, and fish in under 20 minutes.
-The heat from the furnace
+The heat from the furnace is dramatic and tangible, and there is no pressure to buy anything in the attached showroom.

 Vaporetto hop to Burano for lunch at Trattoria al Gatto Nero